- News & Media

 PAN - Pesticides Action Network, a global coalition of groups working on the danger of agrichemicals.

-Anwar Fazal currently (2009) serves as Chairperson Emeritus of the World Alliance for Breastfeeding Action (WABA), leads the Taiping Peace Initiative, and is also active with issues relating to inter-faith dialogue, urban governance, migrant workers' rights, toxic contaminants, and corruption and integrity.
-As well as having established a trust fund that develops and supports new and creative initiatives by citizens groups, he serves on the Boards of the Greengrants Foundation, Pesticides Action International, Citizens International and Friends of the Earth Malaysia.
+Fazal currently (2014) serves as Chairperson Emeritus of the World Alliance for Breastfeeding Action (WABA), Chairperson of Think City, advises the Taiping Peace Initiative and is also active with issues relating to inter-faith dialogue, urban governance, migrant workers’ rights, toxic contaminants, and corruption and integrity.
+He has established a trust fund that develops and supports new and creative initiatives by citizens’ groups to promote what he calls the “Panchasila” (five principles in Sanskrit) of Right Livelihood – social justice, ecological sustainability, cultural vibrancy, political participation and economic productivity.
+He also serves on the Boards of Pesticides Action International, Citizens International, Friends of the Earth, Malaysia and the Malaysian Anti-Corruption Commission.

-In 2008, Anwar Fazal became a jury member of the Right Livelihood Award Foundation.
-He is also the director of the Right Livelihood College, which was established in January 2009.
+In 2008, Fazal became a jury member of the Right Livelihood Award Foundation.
+He is also currently the Director of the Right Livelihood College (RLC), which was established in January 2009.

 PO Box 1117